tinamayswinkels/sukhavati/_posts/2024-12-01-the-6-tastes-a-guide-map-to-ultimate-nutrition.md

 June 13,2018

-{% include snippets/imgGallery3.html first-image="/uploads/the-6-tastes-a-guide-map-to-ultimate-nutrition.jpg" first-alt="" second-image="" second-alt="" third-image="" third-alt="" image_size_ratio="" %}
+{% include snippets/imgGallery3.html first-image="/uploads/the-6-tastes-a-guide-map-to-ultimate-nutrition.jpg" first-alt="" second-image="" second-alt="" third-image="" third-alt="" img_aspect="" %}

 ## **Much of the wisdom of Ayurvedic nutrition rests on the tip of your tongue, literally!**